mrkline/backpak/docs/src/start.md

 ## Creating a repository

 Backpak saves backups in a _repository_.
-Let's make one to back up to a local folder:
+Let's make one in a local folder:
 ```
 backpak --repository ~/myrepo init filesystem
 ```
-If you want to back up to Backblaze B2, in which case the `-r/--repository` flag just sets the repo's config file:
+If you'd like to upload to Backblaze B2, in which case the `-r/--repository` flag just sets the repo's config file,
 ```
 $ backpak -r ~/myrepo.toml \
     init --gpg MY_FAVORITE_GPG_KEY \